Maple444/on_Bot_Java/README.md

 ## The `src` Folder
 The src folder has been broken down to represent the 3 focuses of the programming team: Autonomous control, computer vision (through april tags), and teleOp control.

-Check src > Autonomous Control > current_methods_ftcsim.java to see the methods that will be used on the robot during the autonomous period original_practice_methods_ftcsim.java are the original functions that were created but no longer used on the robot.
+Check `src` > `Autonomous Control` > `current_methods_ftcsim.java` to see the methods that will be used on the robot during the autonomous period original_practice_methods_ftcsim.java are the original functions that were created but no longer used on the robot.
 This file is for debugging and comparison primarily.

-Computer vision and april tag code can be found in the "Vision with April Tags" folder.
+Computer vision and april tag code can be found in the `Vision with April Tags` folder.
 Similarly, an "original" file has been created for debugging.

-TeleOp code can be found in the "TeleOp Control" file.
+TeleOp code can be found in the `TeleOp Control` file.

 > Last updated 10/14/23